Pauline Baynes

 Pauline Diana Baynes (9 September 1922 – 1 August 2008) was an English illustrator, author, and commercial artist.
 She contributed drawings and paintings to more than 200 books, mostly in the children's genre.
 She was the first illustrator of some of J. R. R. Tolkien's minor works, including Farmer Giles of Ham, Smith of Wootton Major, and The Adventures of Tom Bombadil.
 She became well known for her cover illustrations for The Hobbit and The Lord of the Rings, and for her poster map with inset illustrations, A Map of Middle-earth.
 She illustrated all seven volumes of C. S. Lewis's Chronicles of Narnia, from the first book, The Lion, the Witch and the Wardrobe.
-Gaining a reputation as the "Narnia artist", she illustratred spinoffs like Brian Sibley's The Land of Narnia.
+Gaining a reputation as the "Narnia artist", she illustrated spinoffs like Brian Sibley's The Land of Narnia.
 In addition to work for other authors, including illustrating Roger Lancelyn Green's The Tales of Troy and Iona and Peter Opie's books of nursery rhymes, Baynes created some 600 illustrations for Grant Uden's A Dictionary of Chivalry, for which she won the Kate Greenaway Medal.
 Late in her life she began to write and illustrate her own books, with animal or Biblical themes.

 Early life

 Even in her old age, Baynes never forgot the sights and sounds of Mussoorie.

 Baynes was born on 9 September 1922 at 67 Brunswick Place, Hove, East Sussex, England.
 Her father was Frederick William Wilberforce Baynes (1887–1967) and her mother was Jessie Harriet Maude Baynes, née Cunningham (c.
 1888–1958).
 Her only sibling was her elder sister, Angela Mary Baynes.
-While she was still a baby, her family emigrated to India, where her father had been appointed a Commissioner (district official) in the British imperial Indian Civil Service, serving as a senior magistrate.
+While she was still a baby, her family went to India, where her father had been appointed District Officer in the British Imperial Indian Civil Service, serving as a First Class Magistrate.
 The Bayneses divided their time between the city of Agra and a refuge from the midsummer heat in the hill town of Mussoorie; Baynes was happy in her expatriate infancy.

-When she was five, her mother, who was in poor health, took both her daughters back to England.
+When she was five, her mother, who was in poor health, left Baynes's father, taking both her daughters back to England.
 Baynes recalled crying herself to sleep on her journey home.
 The three returnees lived a nomadic life in Surrey, lodging with various friends and renting a series of rooms in boarding houses.
 Baynes's father stayed behind in India, licensed by his wife to feel "free to do as he pleased", but regularly rejoined his family for holidays in Switzerland.